In The NavyWe delve deep into the Navy Strength Gin category.

 “We had always hoped, based on the success of our signature Kirkjuvagr Orkney Gin, that we could create a Navy Strength version.
 As part of the process of trying to incorporate some local botanicals in our gins, we sought the input and expertise of Dr Peter Martin from the Agronomy Institute, the research centre within the University of the Highlands and Islands that specialises in plant research and plant-based projects including food and drink.

-“By chance, the Nordic Studies Department had commissioned a study of local botanicals that uncovered a unique species of Angelica – Angelica archangelica, that was only found in Iceland, Northern parts of Norway, the Faeroe Islands, Greenland, Northern Russia and Orkney.
+“By chance, the Agronomy Institute at The Orkney College were carrying out a study of local botanicals that uncovered a unique species of Angelica – Angelica archangelica, that was only found in Iceland, Northern parts of Norway, the Faeroe Islands, Greenland, Northern Russia and Orkney.
 After investigation and research, it was discovered that the Vikings had brought the species of Angelica with them, and that explained why it was only found in some of the northern regions and not others.
 It had been brought here and slowly cultivated over centuries before it spread and started to grow wild.
 It was amazing to have this direct link to our Viking ancestors and have a completely unique botanical that we could harvest locally and use in our gin.
 And thanks to being able to use the seeds from the harvested Angelica archangelica, we were able to plant and cultivate our own crops for use in our Kirkjuvagr Arkh-Angell Storm Strength Orkney Gin.
 The Nordic Studies report also mentioned that our special strain of Angelica appeared to originate in Orkney on the isle of Westray.

 “By sheer coincidence, my wife Aly’s late father was born and raised on Westray, and it was here he learnt his trade as a fisherman and skipper.
 He’d fished in all manner of seas – rough, smooth and as you can imagine some very dangerous storms, at the helm of his boat the “Arkh-Angell”, which was a well known boat in the Orkney fishing community.
 When we tied it all together with the archangelic botanical connection and Aly’s links to Westray and Orkney, we named our Navy Strength gin Arkh-Angell Storm Strength Orkney Gin, a fitting tribute to Aly’s dad and our proud Orcadian heritage.”